Real Estate Management and Development

 Naveen Daniel, PhD (Arizona State University).
 Associate Professor.
 Corporate governance, mutual funds, hedge funds.

 Michelle Lowry, PhD (University of Rochester) TD Bank Endowed Professor.
-Professor.
 Empirical corporate finance, including initial public offerings, mergers, and corporate governance

-Edward Nelling, PhD, CFA (University of Pennsylvania-Wharton) Department Head.
-Professor.
+Edward Nelling, PhD, CFA (The Wharton School, University of Pennsylvania) Department Head and Professor of Finance.
 Investments; corporate finance; real estate finance.

 Diana Sandberg, MS (Drexel University).
 Associate Clinical Professor.
 Portfolio management, derivatives, investment management.